mtm-hslu/CIP-Swiss-Airports/README.md

 ### 4. Final analysis (group work)
 This last step consist of getting all combine files from each airport and answer then assignment questions.
-The file resposnsble for this step is here `_final_phase/questions_answering.ipynb`.
+The file responsible for this step is here `_final_phase/questions_answering.ipynb`.
+It also generates the final data set `final_airports_2w.csv` on which the analysis is made from.